suzuito/chat001-web-angular/SMOKETEST.md

 * Input message.
 * Open input bottom sheet when click open toggle.
 * Disable close of bottom sheet.
-* Open image selector dialog when click open image icon.
+* Open image selector DialogImgUploadConfirmer when click open image icon.
 * Confirm image upload when image is selected.
 * Message is posted when enters key.
+* Display error message when invalid room input.

 #### RoomMemberComponent

-* Click role button to change the role and open role selector dialog.
+* Click role button to change the role and open DialogRoleSelector.
 * Disable role button if you doesn't have admin role.
 * Disable "招待する" button if you doesn't check any checkbox.
-* Click "招待する" button and open DialogRoomIntroducter.
+* Click "招待する" button and open DialogIntroducer.

-##### DialogRoleSelector
+* Click agent icon button and open DialogAgent with readonly.
+* Display all room members.
+* Display user himself.

 #### RoomInfoComponent

 * Display name and description of room.
+* Display error message when invalid room input.
 * Random selection of name and description.
-* Set default value to each input by queries.
-* Set default value to each input without queries.
-* Click "更新" and route to created room.
+* Click "更新" and open DialogUpdateConfirmRoomInfoComponent.

-#### Introduction message

-* Click agent button and display agent dialog with readonly.
-* Click agent button and display room dialog with readonly.
-* Display "入室する" button and click this and enter the room and route the room.

-#### Request message

-* Click agent button and display agent dialog with readonly.
-* Display "承認する" button and click this and enter the room and route the room.
+* Readonly if user doesn't have permission.
+* Call Error event if creating room is failed.

+### ErrorComponent

+* Display error title, description and reload link.

 ## Dialogs

+### ProfileEditor

-### RequestDialog
+### DialogRequester

 * Display user name, description and icon.
 * Disable click button when "一言メッセージ" is empty.
-* Input "一言メッセージ" and click "リクエストを送る", close dialog.
+* Input "一言メッセージ" and click "リクエストを送る", close the dialog.
 Display "リクエストを送りました" on snackbar.
-* Close dialog when click out range of dialog.
+* Close the dialog when click out range of the dialog.

-### IntroductionDialog
+### DialogIntroducer

 * Display selected user names and selector for room to introduce.
 * Introduced rooms are where agent in.